RECOMMENDED PLACES: Choctawhatchee Aububon Society

 Introducing a property of Okaloosa County, Florida

+Veterans Park is entered from the northeastern corner of the Emerald Coast Convention Center parking lot.
 Thanks to Okaloosa Dept of Public Works, Google Maps now shows a pin for the "Veterans Park Rookery".
-Even so, the 80 Great Blue Herons that nest in Veterans Park are facing development around their majestic rookery.
+Even so, the approximately 80 Great Blue Herons that nest in Veterans Park are facing development around their majestic rookery.
 Private citizens, CAS, USFWS, FLDEP, and FLFGC have urged County Commissioners to protect the park's birds and beautiful landscape.
-In January 2016 Okaloosa County added the 4-acre "R" tract (see maps) to Veterans Park.
-In September 2017, the County Department of Growth Management approved Tullo Planning Group's design for a County-Commissioner-suggested buffer of 84 twenty-foot-tall trees with 80% opacity and four-foot-tall sand berms (funded by Wild Willy's parent DBR Entertainment Productions, LLC) installed between Veterans Park and Wild Willy's on that "H" tract.
+In January 2016 the Commissioners added 4 acres on the east side, resulting in 20 acres total.
+In September 2017, the County Department of Growth Management approved Tullo Planning Group's design for Commissioner Nathan Boyles suggested buffer of 84 twenty-foot-tall trees with 80% opacity and four-foot-tall sand berms (funded by Wild Willy's parent DBR Entertainment Productions, LLC) installed between Veterans Park and Wild Willy's.
 See the Veterans Park Buffer Map.
-The buffer berms and trees must be installed before the onset of Wild Willey's recreational activities (e.g., electric vehicles on two racetracks).
-Wild Willy's Adventure Zone broke ground in October 2017, removing a dinosaur-shaped retention pond that had attracted birds for the few months it had existed.
-It will be replaced by a smaller but deeper retention pond by the gated entrance to the park.
+Wild Willy's Adventure Zone broke ground in October 2017, and a rectangular retention pond was added by the gated entrance to the park.
 The Florida Fish & Wildlife Commission granted the County and the Choctawhatchee Basin Alliance funding to remove invasive plants (including Chinese tallow, asparagus fern, and non-native marsh grass) from Veterans Park.
-A DEP-approved Taylor Engineering plan calls for enlarging and doubling the length of the boardwalk, adding a 500-foot-long boat pier along the bay, and installing a walking bridge and monument on the western (cattail) pond.
-Our continued vigilance is needed to make sure that these plans, which were preceded by worse plans (from a conservation standpoint), are executed with minimal damage to the park environment and wildlife.
+A DEP-approved Taylor Engineering plan calls for (1) enlarging and doubling the length of the boardwalk, (2) adding a 500-foot-long boat pier along the bay, and (3) installing a walking bridge and monument on the western (cattail) pond.
+In 2019, the Commissioners approved installing statues to commemorate female Veterans and development of the woodlands.
+Our continued vigilance is needed to make sure that these plans are undertaken with minimal damage to the park environment and wildlife.

 Veterans Park 2017 buffer map